neo4j/neo4j-javascript-driver/README.md

 ## Testing

+Tests **require** latest [Boltkit](https://github.com/neo4j-contrib/boltkit) to be installed in the system.
+It is needed to start, stop and configure local test database.
+Boltkit can be installed with the following command:

+    pip install --upgrade boltkit

+To run tests against "default" Neo4j version:

     ./runTests.sh

-This runs the test suite against a fresh download of Neo4j.
+To run tests against specified Neo4j version (latest enterprise 3.2 snapshot in this case):

+    ./runTests.sh '-e 3.2'

-Or `npm test` if you already have a running version of a compatible Neo4j server.
+Simple `npm test` can also be used if you already have a running version of a compatible Neo4j server.

 For development, you can have the build tool rerun the tests each time you change the source code: